-Whether you are an Small to Medium Enterprise (SME) or a large multinational corporation, any company would do well to keep a firm grip on their transport activities.
+Whether you are a smaller business or a large multinational corporation, any company would do well to keep a firm grip on its transport activities and understand how omni 360 carrier logistics and management impacts transport costs.
 Depending on the type of business, not managing your transport activities effectively could lead to unwanted consequences such as overpaying, decreased customer satisfaction, and inventory management problems.

-Inflation amongst transport costs is not expected to become less prevalent anytime soon (Bloomberg, 2021).
+Overcoming the rising e-commerce challenges related to costs and transport expenses is a critical area of focus for supply chain managers.
+Inflation and rising costs seen by transport service providers and fleet managers are not expected to become less prevalent anytime soon (Bloomberg, 2021).
 As you can see in Figure 1, ground transportation prices alone have and are predicted to outpace the Producer Price Index for the foreseeable future (TransportationInsight, 2021).

 Figure 1.
 PPI v Parcel, LTL and Truckload Price Indices June 2016 – May 2021

 The Importance of Supply Chain Visibility – Filling High-Paying Logistics Jobs